dd-ix/website-content/content/text_blocks/peering.policy.en.md

 Two distributed router servers are available in the peering broadcast domain.
-All peers are encouraged to setup peering sessions to the route servers and announce their prefixes for a optimal meshing to the other peers.
+All peers are encouraged to setup peering sessions to the route servers and announce their prefixes for a optimal connectivity to the other peers.

 ## Private Network Interconnect